richardlin047/modin-spreadsheet/README.rst

 Here are some examples of how the Events API can be applied.

-This shows how you can use modin-spreadsheet to filter the data that's being shown by a matplotlib scatter plot:
+This shows how you can use Modin-spreadsheet to filter the data that's being shown by a matplotlib scatter plot:

 .. figure:: docs/images/linked_to_scatter.gif
     :align: left